glfw/glfw/README.md

   SDL\_GameControllerDB format (#900)
 - Added `glfwJoystickIsGamepad` function for querying whether a joystick has a gamepad mapping (#900)
+- Added `glfwGetJoystickGUID` function for querying the SDL compatible GUID of a joystick (#900)
 - Added `glfwGetGamepadName` function for querying the name provided by the gamepad mapping (#900)
 - Added `glfwGetGamepadState` function, `GLFW_GAMEPAD_*` and `GLFWgamepadstate`